-- 43. Crack and Green experience ratings are now called Elite and Raw respectively. - 44.
-The outnumbered modifier does not apply against cavalry when outnumbered by infantry. - 45.
-Extended line is replaced with an open order formation. - 46.
-Troops in open order, a hasty square, militia, or not equipped with bayonets suffer a -1 charge combat modifier. - 47.
+- 45. Crack and Green ratings are now called Elite and Raw respectively. - 46.
+The outnumbered modifier does not apply against cavalry when outnumbered by infantry. - 47.
+Extended line is replaced with an open order formation. - 48.
+Troops in open order, a hasty square, or Mexican national guard or auxiliaries suffer a -1 charge combat modifier. - 49.
 The -1 modifier only applies to an infantry unit that formed a hasty square as a Hasty maneuver in the opposing player's turn.
-The modifier does not apply to a square formed in the controlling player's turn. - 48.
-Indians in wooded terrain apply a +1 charge combat modifier. - 49.
-Cavalry charging a defending unit in square applies a 0 charge combat modifier. - 50.
-The die result difference for each combat effect has shifted by 1.
-A Swept from the Field effect now occurs on an 8 or more, a Driven Back effect on a difference of 4 to 7, and a Hard Pressed effect on a 1 to 3.
-A Falter effect occurs on a difference of -1 to -3, a Recoil effect on -4 to -7, and Repulsed on -8 or more.
-A Desperate Struggle effect remains the same at 0.
+The modifier does not apply to a square formed in the controlling